 Iowa has a rich history of horse racing that began in the late 19th century.
 In the Midwest, most of the racing was standardbred harness racing.

-Iowa offers legal off-track betting (OTB) and advance-deposit wagering (ADW) inside many of the state’s licensed casinos and lone greyhound racetrack, Q Casino.
+Iowa offers legal off-track betting (OTB) and advance-deposit wagering (ADW) inside many of the state’s licensed casinos and lone greyhound racetrack, Iowa Greyhound Park at Q Casino.

 You can also bet on horse racing across the US with the top simulcast and online horse race betting operator, TVG.
 Plus, many online and mobile sportsbooks in Iowa will take your bets on horse races as well.